cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 in kinematics that may be caused by changes in topographic shear stress along the fault.
-Additionally, because the earthquake occurred after ~2000 years of seismic quiescence, postseismic stresses in the lithosphere are likely to be negligable, suggesting that the stress state on the faults at the time of rupture can be described as the sum of topographic, lithostatic, and accumulated tectonic stresses.
+Additionally, because the earthquake occurred after ~2000 years of seismic quiescence, postseismic stresses in the lithosphere are likely to be negligible, suggesting that the stress state on the faults at the time of rupture can be described as the sum of topographic, lithostatic, and accumulated tectonic stresses.
 This allows us to use the Mohr-Coulomb failure criterion to bracket the tectonic stress field, pore fluid pressure, and